UCSD-MASHED/chatapp/README.md

 ![Component View Diagram](./artifacts/ViewDiagram.png)

+If you are looking for a more detailed outline of the functions inside each component, you can consult our [Component Function Diagram](./artifacts/FunctionDiagram.png).
+In addition, inside the [artifacts](./artifacts/) directory, you can find all of our documentation.

 ## Get Started

 Welcome aboard!
 Below are the steps you need to take to get up and running, as well as relevant resources to consult.